Skip to main content

 2.2 Follow Installation Progress

-You can monitor the LinuxGSM game server installation progress in the Docker container logs.
+You can monitor the installation progress through the Docker container logs.

 Blueprint - Create LinuxGSM blueprint - See installation progress

-Wait until you see a log message indicating that the installation is complete.
+Wait for a log message that indicates installation has completed successfully.

 Blueprint - Create LinuxGSM blueprint - LGSM installation finished